Making complex Security Access policies clearer, more scalable, and safer to manage.

 This modular structure reduced duplication and supported policy reuse across applications.

-Structural Guardrails
+Structural guardrails

 Built-in constraints prevented invalid configurations, reducing errors in production environments.

-Policy Templates
+Policy templates

 Reusable templates allowed administrators to quickly create common policy configurations, improving speed and consistency